jesuserro/docker/README.md

       # Put here the remote port you defined at "xdebug.remote_port" in your xdebug.ini file:
       "port": 9000,
       "pathMappings": {
-        # Put here "container path:local path" ---> ¡IMPORTANT for BREAKPOINTS in your code!
+        # Put here "container_path:local_path" ---> ¡IMPORTANT for BREAKPOINTS in your local code to work!
         "/var/www/html": "/home/jesus/proyectos"
       },
       "ignore": [